NicolasArthurDev/NicolasArthurDev/README.md

 ## About Me

 Hi!
 My name is Nicolas Arthur Raulino Oliveira.
-I’m a developer and I work in Florianópolis, Brazil.
+I work in Florianópolis, Brazil, at Alvarez & Marsal as AI Software Developer.

 ---